bevyengine/rfcs/rfcs/45-stageless.md

 ### The `App` stores multiple schedules

 The `App` can store multiple `Schedules`: each with their own `impl ScheduleLabel` type, allowing you to cleanly execute coherent blocks of logic when the need arises.
-For example, by default, each app stores both a startup and main schedule: the former runs only once on app creation, while the latter loops endlessly.
+By default, each app stores both a startup and main schedule: the former runs only once on app creation, while the latter loops endlessly.
-This is used for the enter and exit schedules of states, but can also be used to store, mutate and access additional schedules.
-For safety reasons, you cannot mutate schedules that are currently being run: instead, you can defer their modification until just before next time that schedule is run using `ScheduleCommands`.
+However, schedules are a surprisingly powerful and flexible tool: they can be used to handle initialization and cleanup logic when working with states or used ad-hoc to run game logic in complex patterns.

 The main, startup and rendering schedules can be accessed using the `DefaultSchedule::Main`, `DefaultSchedule::Startup`, `DefaultSchedule::Rendering` labels respectively.
 By default, systems are added to the main schedule.